cunnie/writings/NaNoWriMo.md

 atomic bomb with the power of ten Hiroshimas.
 Finally, there is an outbreak in the Congo of a new virus which appears to trigger meningitis-like symptoms, has quick onset, and appears to have both high morbidity and high mortality."

+"What do those things have to do with us?"

+"We're up against a very powerful computer.
+Think of it as a chess champion, but multiplied a thousand-fold.
+It guesses the probabilities of various outcomes, but it doesn't have the resources to do an exhaustive search.
+Instead, it prunes the probabilities that seem unlikely or remote.
+In other words, it doesn't worry about the things that probably won't happen; instead, it focuses on the things that might happen.
+Right now you fall into the former category — things it doesn't need to worry about.
+It's not worried about you.
+In its mind, you already blew your chance."

+"Well, that's a fairly damning assessment."

+"The truth is often damning.
+But our situation plays to our advantage.
+For example, you may leave your cell phone on.
+You may travel without subterfuge."

+"So you can contact me by cell?
+I can hang up this phone?"

+"That is the exception: I cannot contact you via cell phone.
+Also, don't look up anything online related to the Early Warning System or the radar sets.
+Is that understood?"

+"Understood."

+"You will need to book a flight to Fairbanks, Alaska.
+From there you will rent a car and travel South West via Route 4.
+In approximately 80 miles you will come to the Ballistic Missile Early Warning System site.
+There will be a minimal presence there to keep out vandals.
+Say that you're with a Department of Homeland Security and provide any identification they ask.
+They're a private security company, and they want to keep out the teenagers.
+If you appear legitimate, they will let you in.
+They will not check with the DoHS."

+"There are 3 large radar dishes.
+These are massive dishes, weighing 1,500 tons.
+You will drive to the nearest one, which is mounted in building 57.
+The building number is unimportant."